TejasVarute/Notes/Django REST Framework.md

 - The GET method requests a representation of the specified resource.
 Requests using GET should only retrieve data.
 - The HEAD method ask for a response identical to that of the GET request, but without the response body.
 - The POST method is used to submit an entity to the specified resource, often causing a change in state or side effect on the server.
-- The PUT method repalces all current representations of the target resource with the request payload.
+- The PUT method replaces all current representations of the target resource with the request payload.
 - The DELETE method deletes the specified resource.
-- The CONNECT method established a tunnel to the server identified by the target resource.
+- The CONNECT method establishes a tunnel to the server identified by the target resource.
-- The OPTIONS method is used to describe the communication options for the target resouce.
+- The OPTIONS method is used to describe the communication options for the target resource.
 - The TRACE method performs a message loop-back test along the path to the target resource.
 - The PATCH method is used to apply partial modifications to a resource.